Skip to main content

 internal assistant

-Internal assistant product combining BIFROST retrieval with guardrails, citations, streaming UX, suggestion revalidation, and operator analytics — one surface for support, sales, and product teams.
+Internal assistant that combines BIFROST retrieval with guardrails, citations, streaming UX, suggestion revalidation, and operator analytics.
+One surface for support, sales, and product teams.

 03 / open source